adlnet/xAPI-Spec/xAPI.md

     * The Content-Length header MAY be omitted, in order to avoid wasting LRS resources

 <a name="AppendixA"/>
-## Appendix A: Bookmarklet
+## Appendix A: Feedback

-xAPI enables using an "I learned this" bookmarklet to self-report learning.
-The following is an example of such a bookmarklet, and the statement that this bookmarklet would send if used on the page: http://adlnet.gov/xapi.

-The bookmarklet would be provided by the LRS to track to, for a specific user.
-Therefore the LRS URL, authentication, and actor information is hard coded in the bookmarklet.
-Note that since the authorization token must be included in the bookmarklet, the LRS should provide a token with limited privileges, ideally only enabling the storage of self-reported learning statements.

-The UUID generation is only necessary since the PUT method is being used, if a statement is POSTed without an ID the LRS will generate it.

-In order to allow cross-domain reporting of statements, a browser that supports the "Access-Control-Allow-Origin" and "Access-Control-Allow-Methods" headers must be used, such as IE 8+, FF 3.5+, Safari 4+, Safari iOS Chrome, or Android browser.
+xAPI Feedback enables individual user tracking with base authentication.
+Examples could be an "I think this", “I learned this”, “I like this”, or “I don’t like this” statement that allows self-reporting.
+The following is an example of a feedback, and the statement afeedback would send if being used: http://adlnet.gov/xapi.
+The feedback MAY be provided by the LRS to track a specific user for behavior analytics.
+Therefore the LRS URL, authentication, and actor information is hard coded into the feedback.
+Note: Since the authorization token must be included in the feedback, the LRS SHOULD provide a token with limited privileges.
+Ideally the token SHOULD enable the storage of self-reported learning statements only.
+The UUID SHOULD be included as part of the feedback PUT statement.
+If a statement is POSTed without a UUID, the LRS MUST generate one.
+In order to allow cross-domain reporting of statements, a browser that supports the "Access-Control-Allow-Origin" and "Access-Control-Allow-Methods" headers MUST be used, such as IE 8+, FF 3.5+, Safari 4+, Safari iOS Chrome, or Android browser.
 Additionally the server must set the required headers.

-In the example below, the following values in the first few lines should be replaced with your own values.
+In the example below, the following values in the first few lines would be replacedwith in context values.
 All other values should be left as they are.

 <table>
 	<tr>